GeekBrucy/mySnippets/AWS/Certificates/Notes/20_01_Machine_Learning.md

 ## Lexicon & SSML

 - Customize the pronunciation of words with Pronunciation lexicons
-  - Stylized words: St3ph4ne => “Stephane”
+  - Stylized words: St3ph4ne => "Stephane"
-  - Acronyms: AWS => “Amazon Web Services”
+  - Acronyms: AWS => "Amazon Web Services"
 - Upload the lexicons and use them in the SynthesizeSpeech operation
 - Generate speech from plain text or from documents marked up with Speech Synthesis Markup Language (SSML) – enables more customization